georgexyz19/inkscapetutorial.org/content/posts/extension5_hello_extension.md

 ## Python Hello.py Code

-The `hello.py` file also does not have much new code than in the `triangle.py`.
+The `hello.py` file also doesn't have much new code than in `triangle.py`.
 The `add_text` method is modified from another system extension module `path_number_node.py`.
 It creates a TextElement and sets the `text` and `style` attributes.
 The element is then added onto the current layer via the `layer.add` method.